OMB-Py: Python Micro-Benchmarks for Evaluating Performance of MPI Libraries on HPC Systems: Evaluation

 \section{Evaluation}

 This section provides a comprehensive evaluation of the proposed OMB-Py benchmarks on various HPC clusters.
-The proposed OMB-Py benchmarks includes tests for point-to-point and blocking collective MPI operations.
-We use MVAPICH2~\cite{mvapich2} and Intel MPI implementations of MPI for the CPU tests and MVAPICH2-GDR for the GPU-aware tests.
+We use MVAPICH2~\cite{mvapich2} for the CPU tests and MVAPICH2-GDR for the GPU-aware tests.
 We also use OMB benchmarks in C as a point of reference to evaluate the benchmarks of OMB-Py.
 First, we describe the different experimental environments we used for evaluation.
-Then we present the evaluation results for point-to-point and collective tests on CPU compared to OMB.
-Next, we evaluate three different GPU-aware Python memory buffers including 1) CuPy~\cite{cupy}, 2) PyCUDA~\cite{pycuda}, and 3) Numba~\cite{numba} and compare them to the OMB benchmarks performance on GPU.
+We present the evaluation results for point-to-point and collective tests on CPU and then on GPU using three GPU-aware Python memory buffers 1) CuPy~\cite{cupy}, 2) PyCUDA~\cite{pycuda}, and 3) Numba~\cite{numba} and compare them to the OMB benchmarks performance.
 We evaluate the performance of the pickle methods compared to direct buffers in mpi4py.
-We also provide performance comparison (sequential vs. parallel) of three ML benchmarks: 1) k-nearest neighbors, 2) Hyperparameter optimization of k-means clustering, and 3) matrix multiplication.
-Finally, we discuss the evaluation outcomes and the insight they provide to conclude this section.